AAPS Strategic Partnership Volunteers

 - Are you interested in working with kids?

-- Do you have experience teaching, tutoring, mentoring or working with English Language learners?
+- Do you have experience or an interest in teaching, tutoring, mentoring or working with English Language learners?

 - Are you thinking about becoming a teacher or working in K-12 Education?